 You should also check on your first aid kit periodically to make sure nothing is expired.
 Some items will keep; things like gauze, bandages, and tweezers.
 But there are some items that will lose effectiveness over time, like ointments and acetaminophen tablets.
 They won’t be completely useless after expiration, but they certainly won’t do as well as they should, so make sure those are always within the use period.

 Jumper cables are another thing that pretty much every car should have.
+You can even jump start your car in the rain.
 Even if your car is not the one that’s broken down, it will be there if you come across someone else who needs some help.
 And if you do happen to forget the cables and need a jump, don’t worry, just call the towing experts at Flag Towing!